chrysiel/addb-demo/README.md

 # serve with hot reload at localhost
 $ npm run dev

-# Units and e2e tests with jest end puppeteer
+# Units and end to end tests with jest and ava
-$ npm test
+$ npm run test

 # build for production and launch server
 $ npm run build